frec3044/land-carbon/rubric.md

 - Full Credit: Provides new table with only live trees and a new column with the correctly calculated carbon.
 Tidyverse functions are used.

-- Partial Credit: Code provided but does not filter to only have live trees and/or does not include all the steps to calculate carbon for each tree OR does not use tidyverse functions
+- Partial Credit: Code provided but does not filter to only have live trees OR does not include all the steps to calculate carbon for each tree OR incorrectly applies B0 and B1 OR does not use tidyverse functions

 - No Credit: no code or answer provided or code provided is not useful for solving the problem.